 Combine text with visual aids

-Using a single format sometimes can be monotonous to the reader and lower their interest.
+Using a single format can sometimes be monotonous to the reader and lower their interest.
 Therefore, it is recommended that text be combined with visual aids such as tables, images, diagrams, charts, etc., to create and maintain interest.

 Use a logical structure